Jamie McEvoy, PhD

 - Political ecology

 - Science and technology studies

-- Political ecology of water management and the hydrosocial cycle
+- Political ecology of water governance and the hydrosocial cycle

 - Climate change vulnerability and adaptation

-I am a human-environment geographer with three streams of research interests: 1) using a political ecology approach to investigate the social, political, and economic drivers of water management and environmental change 2) assessing climate change vulnerability, identifying equitable adaptation options, and fostering adaptive capacity, and 3) using a science and technology studies (STS) approach to understand technological change and risk in socioecological systems.
+I am a human-environment geographer with three streams of research interests: 1) using a political ecology approach to investigate the social, political, and economic drivers of water governance and environmental change 2) assessing climate change vulnerability, identifying equitable adaptation options, and fostering adaptive capacity and 3) using a science and technology studies (STS) approach to understand technological change and risk in socioecological systems.